The Truth About High School Diplomas with Accommodations

 High School Diploma with Modifications

-Modifications are changes to the actual content your child is required to learn.
+Modifications are changes to the actual content your child must learn.
 In other words, she doesn’t have to learn the same things as the other children.
 If your child does not learn the same things as other students, he may only receive a certificate of attendance or a special education diploma.

 If your child is receiving proper remedial instruction for Learning Disabilities such as ADHD, Aspergers, dyslexia, or another learning disability, any modifications made to instruction SHOULD only be temporary.
-Modifications are used only until the child can work on grade level.
+Modifications are only put in place until the child can work on grade level.

 If your child’s remediation is properly provided and intense enough, he’ll make good educational progress.
 Your child should eventually have no need for modifications.
 The receipt of modifications in elementary or middle school should have no affect on your child’s high school diploma.

-The BIG trick here is getting your child SUCCESSFULLY remediated in a timely manner.
-Your child has to have intense services so that modifications are not needed during high school.
+The BIG trick here is helping your child SUCCESSFULLY gain skills in a timely manner.
+Your child has to have intense services so that modifications are unnecessary during high school.

 Staying on Track for A High School Diploma with Accommodations